DanLatimer/kijiji-scraper/readme.txt

 Configuration:
 1. Create a config.js file based off the config.js.example file included.
 2. Fill in the config values
-3. Log into your gmail account and allow insecure api apps (or update this app to use Oath2, it's on the todo list)
+3. (ONLY IF PASSWORD AUTH IS USED, NOT NEEDED FOR OAUTH2) - Log into your gmail account and allow insecure api apps
    - https://support.google.com/accounts/answer/6010255?hl=en

 Running the App: